accountrev/BetterSaveinstance/README.md

   - Default: true
 - IgnoreSharedStrings: `boolean`
   - Prevents the value type "SharedString" from saving.
 Prevents Crashes on some executors.
-  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware, Volcano and Swift, as they are confirmed to support sharedstrings.)
+  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware, Volcano, Velocity and Swift, as they are confirmed to support sharedstrings.)
 - SharedStringOverwrite: `boolean`
   - SharedStrings can also be used for ValueTypes that aren't SharedString, this behavior is not documented anywhere but makes sense (Could create issues though, due to potential ValueType mix-up, only works on certain types which are all base64 encoded so far).
   - Reason: Allows for potential smaller file size (can also be bigger in some cases).